 I deep fry my chicken in a deep fryer but you can also do this in a deep, heavy bottomed pot.
 I just find that you often get darker burn-like spots with a cast iron pan if you aren’t super careful.

 Well, you’ll need to use their famous 11 herbs and spices.
-Just substitute the garlic powder, onion powder, salt and pepper in this recipe for the following seasonings: (you will skip the step of seasoning the individual chicken and pieces and stir these seasonings in with the flour/cornstarch mixture)
+Just substitute the garlic powder, onion powder, salt and pepper in this recipe for the following seasonings: (you will skip the step of seasoning the individual chicken pieces and stir in 2 1/2 Tablespoons of this seasoning in with the flour/cornstarch mixture).

 2 teaspoons salt